-We offer digital forensics services to our clients to bring them relief by fighting against cybercrime as it is often the only way to identify and prosecute cyber criminals.
-Through our findings, many cyber criminals have been stopped and punished in court
+We offer digital forensics services to our clients to bring them relief by fighting against cybercrime.
+Digital forensics is often the only way to identify and prosecute cybercriminals.
+Through our findings, many cybercriminals have been stopped and punished in court.

-We also use digital forensics as a preventative measure by analyzing the digital trail left by cyber criminals so we can weaken their future efforts.
-This is especially useful within our crypto investigations, where we identify the fraudsters, fake profiles, websites, etc. so we can disrupt those networks.
+We also use digital forensics as a preventative measure by analysing the digital trail left by cyber criminals.
+This is done so that we can weaken their future efforts.
+This is especially useful within our crypto investigations, where we identify fraudsters, fake profiles, websites, etc. so we can disrupt those networks.

 Digital Forensics Analysis & Investigations

-We have many tools and techniques to analyze digital data, some are our proprietary tools that nobody in the world has access to, making our investigations so successful, leading to headlines in the media.
+We have many tools and techniques to analyse digital data.
+Some are our proprietary tools that nobody else in the world has access to.
+This makes our investigations successful and leads to headlines in the media.

-Here are some of the key steps that our digital forensics analyst and cyber crime investigators follow in order to identify a cyber criminal:
+Here are some of the key steps that our digital forensics analyst and cybercrime investigators follow to identify a cybercriminal:

 Preservation of Perishable Evidence: